kensiprell/ktorio.github.io/kotlinx/io/encoding/byteorder.md

 > In octets: `seeeeeee-efffffff-ffffffff-ffffffff`, and thus reversing bytes would produce very strange
 > floating point values.

-#### Extensions methods in pure Kotlin for byte-reversing integral types
+#### Extensions Methods in Pure Kotlin for Byte-reversing Integral Types
 {: kotlin-byte-reversing }

 ```kotlin